Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ## Summary

-The following is a mix of project orientated learning and theory that I have studied or that I am currently studying.
+The following is a mix of project orientated learning and theory that I have studied or that I am currently studying in order to become a Data Scientist.
 My curriculum is intended to be a **complete education in data science** using online materials.
 I am currently studying this full time.

+My goal with this education is to make a complete career change into the field and to complement my business and marketing knowledge with tools to better analyze, predict, and uncover insights about business decisions and business products.
+The hopes is to join a startup I care about.
+In terms of "machine learning tribes", or the kind of data scientist I wish to become, this roughly corresponds to [this article's](https://machinelearningmastery.com/machine-learning-tribe/) description of being a "Data Scientist Interested in Getting Better Answers to Business Questions" mixed with "General Researcher Interested in Modeling Their Problem".

 This curriculum is inspired by [OSSU's](https://github.com/ossu/computer-science) amazing self-taught, open source education in Computer Science.